3 RISC-V Memory Models

 is CSRRS or CSRRC and rs1 is set to

-x0or i is CSRRSI or CSRRCI and uimm[4:0] is set to zero. - r is a CSR and an implicit destination register for i, as defined in source-dest-regs
+x0or i is CSRRSI or CSRRCI and uimm[4:0] is set to zero. - r is a CSR and an implicit destination register for i, as defined in Section 3.1.3

 - r is a CSR that aliases with another destination register for i

 Most non-memory instructions carry a dependency from each of their source registers to each of their destination registers.
-However, there are exceptions to this rule; see source-dest-regs.
+However, there are exceptions to this rule; see Section 3.1.3.

 Instruction j has a syntactic dependency on instruction i via destination register s of i and source register r of j if either of the following hold: